ASCAP OnStage, ASCAP Plus Awards, Performance Notification and our Top 300 Tours Survey

 ASCAP Plus Awards

-Through the ASCAP Plus Awards program, we reward writers of symphonic & concert music, jazz and musical theatre with a value beyond the scope of performance surveys.
+Through the ASCAP Plus Awards, we reward writers of children's music, symphonic & concert music, jazz, and musical theatre with a value beyond the scope of performance surveys.
 All award decisions are made by distinguished members of the music community who are neither members nor employees of ASCAP.
 ASCAP is the only performing rights organization with an awards program of this kind.

 While ASCAP concert music composers may apply for Plus Awards and submit programs via the Performance Notification Form, the two programs are distinct.
 Performance Notification is part of our regular survey, and the royalties are based on licensing fees from ASCAP-licensed venues.
 The Plus Awards are designed to compensate composers for activity outside of our surveys - applications may list performances in non-traditional or unlicensed venues, as well as significant career activity (e.g. recording releases, commissions and premieres, honors).